-A set of country flag flashcards which can be used to present the target vocabulary and for many flashcard games.
+A set of large country flag flashcards which can be used to present the target vocabulary and for many flashcard games.

 A set of 8 smaller country flashcards for students to hold.
 These can be used for many card games such as ‘find your partner’, ‘memory games, line bingo, and many more.